Pakistan: Drug firms head for closure amid economic crisis – DW – 03/02/2023

 Jamila Achakzai in Islamabad

-Pakistan's pharmaceutical industry claims that around 40 medical companies will be forced to close due to unaffordable production costs caused by the rupee's devaluation, import hiccups and spiraling inflation.
+Pakistan's pharmaceutical industry has warned that dozens of companies will be forced to close due to unaffordable production costs caused by the rupee's devaluation, import hiccups and spiraling inflation.

 https://p.dw.com/p/4O9X9